-With its sophisticated programming, performances in one of the world's greatest concert halls, superb musical leadership under The Marica and Jan Vilcek Music Director Andrew J. Kim, new works commissioned of the nation's best young composers, outstanding soloists, and professional-level attitude, the Grammy Award winning New York Youth Symphony's Symphony Orchestra sets itself apart as one of the finest ensembles in the nation.
+With its sophisticated programming, performances in one of the world's greatest concert halls, superb musical leadership under The Marica and Jan Vilcek Music Director Andrew J. Kim, new works commissioned by the nation's best young composers, outstanding soloists, and professional-level attitude, the Grammy Award winning New York Youth Symphony's Symphony Orchestra sets itself apart as one of the finest ensembles in the nation.

 The Symphony Orchestra released their first professional recording album on Avie Records during the Covid-19 pandemic featuring pianist Michelle Cann, which won the 2022 Grammy for Best Orchestral Performance.
-The album can be streamed/purchased here.

 The Symphony Orchestra performs at Carnegie Hall three times per season.
-The concert dates for the 2025/2026 season are as follows:
+The concert dates for the 2026/2027 season are as follows:

-Sunday, November 23, 2025, at 2PM
+Sunday, November 22, 2026, at 2PM

-First Music Commission Piece
+First Music Commission

-Sunday, March 8, 2026, at 2PM
+Sunday, March 7, 2027, at 2PM

-First Music Commission piece
+First Music Commission

-Sunday, May 24, 2026, at 2PM
+Sunday, May 30, 2027, at 2PM

-First Music Commission piece
+First Music Commission

 Rehearsals are held on Sundays from 2-6pm at the DiMenna Center for Classical Music, located at 450 West 37th Street, New York, NY.

-The Symphony Orchestra will travel on retreat to Camp DeWolfe in Wading River, NY from September 26-28, where they will engage in rehearsals and bonding activities in this picturesque setting over the weekend.
+A special “Kickoff Weekend” for all Symphony Orchestra musicians will take place at Camp DeWolfe in Wading River, NY from September 25-27, where students will engage in rehearsals and bonding activities in this picturesque setting over the weekend.
 Please note that attendance to Kickoff is mandatory, and parents of students aged 14 and under should be prepared to chaperone.

 Applicants should review the guidelines on this page to ensure they can fulfill the commitment to the program before applying.